Sandown & Shanklin Golf Club

 Hole 6: The marker post or slightly right is the ideal line for this blind tee shot.
 A fairway wood will leave a short iron to a green that is well below you.
 The approach requires caution as an unplayable lie awaits you beyond the green.

-Hole 7: Hitting back up the hill a driver or fairway wood for the long hitters will leave a semi blind second shot.
-There are bunkers to avoid on the right of this fairway which are not visible from the tee.
+Hole 7: Hitting back up the hill a driver or fairway wood for the long hitters will leave a semi-blind second shot.
+There are bunkers to avoid on the right of this fairway which is not visible from the tee.
 If the flag is not in view, there is a marker post at the back of the green.
 Always remember to take at least one more club to one of the trickiest greens on the course.

 Hole 12: The 12th runs parallel with the 7th but at 44 yards longer plays much harder and, like the 7th being uphill, it requires more club (golfers are rarely seen through the back of this green) and the main hazard is a greenside left sand trap.
 Once on the green putting is fairly straightforward.